simonrenoult/code-complexity/README.md

 # code-complexity

 > Measure the churn/complexity ratio.
-Higher values mean hotspots where refactorings should happen.
+Higher values mean hotspots where
+> refactorings should happen.

 [![Build Status][travis-image]][travis-url]
 [![Coverage Status][coverage-image]][coverage-url]
 [![Style Status][style-image]][style-url]
 [![NPM Version][npm-image]][npm-url]

+Quoting Michael Feathers (source [here][michael-feathers-source]):

+*Often when we refactor, we look at local areas of code.
+If we take a wider view, using information from our version control systems, we can get a better sense of the effects of our refactoring efforts.*

 ## Usage